My name is Daniel, writer and owner of the MOney, HEalth, and TIme management Blog. This is my story:

 When I first started, I didn’t know enough to create a successful blog (though now I realize I was just a tiny step away from monetizing it).
 So, I bought a book on making a living by writing content for other companies, followed the instructions, and surprisingly fast, I was in business.

 Several years later, I am giving blogging another shot.
-After writing on hundreds of subjects for more than 50 firms, working for several SEO agencies, reading / listening / watching everything I could find on personal development, and using it to change my life, I would like to share what worked for me in the hope it will also help you.
+After writing on hundreds of subjects for more than 50 firms, working for several SEO agencies, reading / listening / watching everything I could find on personal development, and applying it in my daily life, I would like to share what works for me in the hope it may also help you.

 I kindly welcome you to Moheti!
 If you’d like to know more about what this blog can do for you, please read the Home Page.